maximkm/StyleGAN-anime/README.md

-# StyleGAN
+# StyleGAN and StyleGAN2
-An unofficial implementation of StyleGAN for educational purposes, the task was to generate anime faces.
+An unofficial implementation of StyleGAN models for educational purposes, the task was to generate anime faces.

 Now a universal loader is implemented for any standard models and loss functions.
 The StyleGAN config E (without mixing regulation), StyleGAN2 (weight demodulation + no growing, new G & D arch.) and R1GAN architectures are also implemented.